connor-john/ML-basics/README.md

 # Machine Learning Collection
- A collection of materials/templates for machine learning learnt from either work of self-projects/self-study </br>
+ A collection of materials/templates for machine learning learnt from either work, personal-projects or self-study </br>
  ...
 Just for fun

 ### In progress